We've updated the meetings and events workflow! You can watch the video above, or read step-by-step instructions below:

 There are 2 ways that you can create an event:

-Method 1: On the project admin dashboard, click the +Create new item dropdown menu, and select New Event.
+On the project admin dashboard, click the +Create new item dropdown menu, and select New Meeting.

 On the main project page, head over to the Meetings & Offline tab and click on the Add Meeting or Event button.